dali-lab/dali-challenges/README.md

 ## Submitting Your Challenges

-In the email that you received there should be a customized link for you to submit your samples.
+Find a customized link for you to submit your samples in an email that we sent you.